Conflict of Interest

 830. Records Maintenance.
-Office of Legal Counsel shall be responsible for maintenance of all disclosure and conflict management records (including copies of records kept by OSP for sponsored research disclosures) for the period of time required by state and federal laws and regulations.
+Office of Research Compliance shall be responsible for maintenance of all disclosure and conflict management records (including copies of records kept by OSP for sponsored research disclosures) for the period of time required by state and federal laws and regulations.
 Records will be maintained in a manner to protect sensitive and confidential information consistent with state and federal law.

 910. MSU expects all employees to comply fully and promptly with all requirements of this Policy.
 Breaches of this Policy include, but are not limited to: intentionally filing an incomplete, erroneous, or misleading disclosure form; failure to provide additional information as required; failure to provide a disclosure form as required by this Policy; failure to comply with University requirements concerning the conflict of interest; or failure to abide by a conflicts management plan.

 920. A violation of this policy may be the basis for discipline of an employee.
 Such discipline will be imposed consistent with the discipline policies and procedures applicable to the particular employee (Faculty Handbook, collective bargaining agreement, Personnel Policies and Procedures Manual).

 930. Potential sanctions may include, but are not limited to, the following:

 - Suspension or termination of participation in a Sponsored Research grant